 The Maryland Department of Transportation State Highway Administration (MDOT SHA), acting as the state agency project sponsor, has facilitated an environmental review of the proposed Project (Draft Environmental Assessment) in coordination with Federal Highway Administration (FHWA), acting as the lead Federal agency.
 For a brief summary of the proposed Project and its potential environmental effects, see the video below, or refer to the Frequently Asked Questions.
 Closed captioning (CC) of the Virtual Information Presentation below can be enabled through clicking the CC button on the bottom right hand corner of the video.
 Spanish transcript of the presentation can be downloaded here.

 The National Environmental Policy Act (NEPA) requires federal agencies to assess the environmental effects of projects that require federal funding, approvals, or permits prior to making decisions.
 When a new project is initiated and the potential for environmental effects is not yet known, an Environmental Assessment (EA) is prepared.
 An EA provides public officials with relevant information and analysis for determining whether to prepare an Environmental Impact Statement (EIS) or a Finding of No Significant Impact (FONSI).
 NEPA requires federal agencies to seek comment from the public on the proposed Project prior to making decisions.
 The Washington D.C. to Baltimore Loop Project Draft EA has been prepared in compliance with NEPA.
 The original comment period was closed on June 10, 2019.
-Due to public interest in having additional time to review and provide comprehensive comments on the Draft EA, the FHWA has reopened the public comment period, which will end on July 17, 2019.
+Due to public interest in having additional time to review and provide comprehensive comments on the Draft EA, the FHWA has reopened the public comment period, which has ended on July 17, 2019.
 A copy of the Draft EA is available for download here.
-Hard copies of the Draft EA will be available for review between the hours of 9am and 3pm at the following locations by appointment only:
+Hard copies of the Draft EA were made available for review at the following locations:

 Maryland City at Russett Community Library | 3501 Russett Common Laurel, MD 20724